janexner/site-infrastructure-tests/README.md

 ### `urlPatternsToBlock`

-The `urlPatternsToBlock` element allows you to block Analytics tracking or other ressources from being loaded during the test.
+The `urlPatternsToBlock` element allows you to block Analytics tracking or other resources from being loaded during the test.

 Example: "urlPatternsToBlock": [ "/b/ss/" ]